Year 5 2025 - 2026

 We will endeavour to reply to any emails within 72 hours.

-What will we be learning in the Spring Term?
+What will we be learning in the Summer Term?

 English